 When it comes to earning rewards, the Chase Freedom Unlimited will definitely leave you better off.
 Both credit cards offer a rate of 1.5% cash back on all regular purchases, but the Chase Freedom Unlimited also lets you earn 5% back on travel booked through Chase Ultimate Rewards and 3% back on dining and drugstore purchases.

 When it comes to redeeming your rewards, you’ll have several options with either card.
-The Capital One Quicksilver card lets you redeem your rewards for cash back or gift cards, but you can also apply your rewards as a statement credit to your account.
-In addition, you can now use Capital One rewards from this card to cover purchases made through PayPal or Amazon.com.
+The Capital One Quicksilver lets you redeem your rewards for cash back or gift cards, but you can also apply your rewards as a statement credit to your account.
+In addition, you can now use the cash back rewards from this card to cover purchases made through PayPal or Amazon.com.

 The Chase Freedom Unlimited card lets you cash in your rewards for cash back, statement credits, merchandise, gift cards and travel through the Chase Ultimate Rewards portal.
-If you have a premier travel rewards credit card from Chase, such as the Chase Sapphire Preferred Card, you can even pool all your Chase points in one account for discounted travel redemptions or transfers to Chase airline and hotel partners.
+Though the Freedom Unlimited is known as a cash back card, its rewards actually come as Ultimate Rewards points.
+If you have a premier travel rewards credit card from Chase, such as the Chase Sapphire Preferred® Card, you can even pool all your Chase points, accrued from multiple cards, into one account for discounted travel redemptions or transfers to Chase airline and hotel partners.

 Annual fee, foreign transaction fees and authorized users